Citing concern over COVID-19, Y Combinator moves demo day online – TechCrunch

 “At Demo Day you can have hundreds of those quick face to face interactions in hours.
 That said, I think this is the right decision for YC,” Bannon told TechCrunch.
 “The safety of founders and the broader community is most important.
 Good on them for making a really tough decision.”

+Chris Woodward, the CEO of Handle (YC W19), said that “while not being able to meet investors in person at demo day could be seen as a blow to the current batches by some people, I see it as a potential opportunity for them to set longer meetings with investors post demo day.”

+Other tech conferences have cancelled or moved operations online in an effort to protect against the new coronavirus.
+Earlier today, Jason Lemkin’s SaaStr postponed its annual conference to September 2020.
+Another accelerator, 500 Startups, will be live-streaming its separate demo day.
+YC’s decision to post pre-recorded videos is an attempt to bring deal access to investors, without shutting down all operations.

-The blog post ends with this: “For 15 years, startup investors have supported every new batch of YC companies, and we know the same will be true for this batch.”
+“For 15 years, startup investors have supported every new batch of YC companies, and we know the same will be true for this batch,” the post said.